gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
+19.05.2018
+- implemented support for loading of UE3 and UE4 png-compressed textures

 16.05.2018
 - added functionality which finds all animations for currectly opened UE4 SkeletalMesh, accessible with Ctrl+A
   key or via "SkeletalMesh | Find animations" menu